LIT-Protocol/vincent-smart-account-signer/README.md

 ## Overview

-This project demonstrates a proof-of-concept integration between **ERC-4337 Smart Accounts**, particularly ZeroDev smart accounts, and **Lit Protocol's Vincent abilities** for secure, scoped delegated signing.
+This project demonstrates a proof-of-concept integration between **ERC-4337 Smart Accounts** and **Lit Protocol's Vincent abilities** for secure, scoped delegated signing.
 It showcases how users can delegate signing authority to a Vincent ability with strict validation, ensuring that operations are only executed when they meet specific safety criteria.

+The demo supports two smart account providers:
+- **ZeroDev** (Kernel-based smart accounts)
+- **Crossmint** (Crossmint-based smart accounts)

 The demo specifically focuses on **Aave protocol interactions**, where a Vincent ability validates that all operations benefit the user and interact only with authorized Aave contracts before signing.
+This implementation demonstrates how Vincent can work with multiple smart account providers, providing flexibility in choosing the infrastructure that best fits your use case.

 ## Architecture